-Massachusetts Educational Financing Authority is a not-for-profit organization that specializes in helping families cover their educational costs in the best way possible.
+Massachusetts Educational Financing Authority (MEFA) is a not-for-profit organization that specializes in helping families cover their educational costs in the best way possible.

 Student Loan Application Requirements

-Once you can check off one of those boxes, you’ll next need to attend an accredited institution at least half-time.
+You’ll next need to attend an accredited institution at least half-time.
 As you start taking classes, you should also meet or exceed your school’s satisfactory academic progress requirements.
 Finally, at least one borrower on the loan should meet MEFA’s credit requirements.

 Refinancing Application Requirements